 By this time, it was getting to be more that I could do, so I started teaching smocking lessons at our local community college.
 It became more and more popular so I decided to make a book out of my lesson plans.

-English Smocking Step by Step, with the yellow gingham cover, was the result.
+English Smocking Step by Step (currently out of print), with the yellow gingham cover, was the result.

 A friend connected me with Diane Durand in Tennessee who was also interested in smocking.
 She began going to needlework Trade Shows, promoting my book along with her things.
 It took off like I could not have even imagined!
 I really hadn't intended to be "in business" but many books and patterns followed.
 Soon I was going to Trade Shows, marketing my own books, patterns and offering imported fabrics, laces, and notions., as well.